Best restaurants in Paris

 How much?
 There’s no set menu so get ready to flash your credit card.

-Ex-Dilia chef Simone Tondo’s dishes are comforting grandma style, with some fiery additions.
-Make a beeline for the southern wines, like the Opi d’Aqui.
+Ex-Dilia chef Simone Tondo’s dishes are most comfortingly familiar, but there are some fiery additions.
+Make a beeline for southern wines like the Opi d’Aqui.

 What should I order?
 Perfectly steamed cod with a broth of scallops, Swiss chard and pickled mushrooms.

 How much?
-The two-course lunchtime menu (starter or dessert with a sandwich).
+The two-course lunchtime menu (sandwich and a starter or dessert).
 The three-course dinner menu is €32.

-The 28-year old Ugandan-Belgian chef Olive Davoux’s oceanic small plates are precise and globetrotting.
+Twenty-eight-year-old Ugandan-Belgian chef Olive Davoux’s oceanic small plates are precise and globe-trotting.
 The daily-changing menu include sandwiches made with Ten Belles or Thierry Breton bread and the evening dishes are more refined.
-Don’t miss the handpicked oysters: think Monsieur Jean-Paul’s Utah Beach and Cadoret de Bretagne.
+Don’t miss the handpicked oysters: highlights include Monsieur Jean-Paul’s Utah Beach and Cadoret de Bretagne.

 Who’s it for?
-Anyone with a thing for citrus flavours, herbs and spices.
+Anyone with a thing for citrus flavours, herbs or spice.

 What should I order?
 The smoked eel with matcha mousse.

-The open kitchen at Eels is the room’s central focus, and the minimal décor is as on-trend as it comes – as we had expected from Adrien Ferrand, who was trained by William Ledeuil and shares his love of fresh herbs, citrus flavours and spices.
-A dish of eel pieces is ever-so-slightly smoky, with a cloud of foamed matcha and oxalis leaves.
-Grilled squid (€27) is served with spelt and watercress purée, and is made wedding breakfast-perfect with lemon and Thai basil leaves, cutting through the flavours beautifully.
-Desserts pack a punch too: think creamy coconut, pineapple and lime (€11), with a skilful balance of flavours.
+The open kitchen at Eels is the room’s focus, and the minimal décor is as on-trend as it comes – as we’d expected from Adrien Ferrand, who was trained by William Ledeuil and shares his love of fresh herbs, citrus flavours and spice.
+The eel dish was ever-so-slightly smoky, with a cloud of foamed matcha and sorrel leaves.
+Grilled squid (€27) is served with spelt and watercress puree, and is made wedding-breakfast-perfect with lemon and Thai basil leaves, cutting through the flavours beautifully.
+Desserts pack a gourmet punch too: think creamy coconut, pineapple and lime (€11), with a skilful balance of textures.
 Eels – we’re ever so smitten.

 What should I order?
-A deconstructed coq au vin, with chicken simmered over a fire, with potato, mushroom, bacon, garlic and herb purée.
+A deconstructed coq au vin, with chicken simmered over a fire, plus potato, mushroom, bacon, garlic and herb puree.

-This mult-faceted no-reservations establishment is great for a productive morning with your laptop, accompanied by Julhès croissants and an excellent Café Compagnon coffee.
-But it’s just as good for a raucous dinner with friends, with a concise menu and a well-priced wine list.
-The humble interior is all stripped wood and distressed walls, which is perfectly matched with the addition of chargers under every table.
+This multi-faceted no-reservations establishment is great for a productive morning with your laptop, accompanied by Julhès croissants and an excellent Café Compagnon coffee.
+But it’s just as good for a raucous dinner with friends – the menu is concise and the wine list well-priced.
+The humble interior is all stripped wood and distressed walls.

 Who’s it for?
 Anyone who likes to tackle their doorstep sandwiches, rather than simply eat them.